balena-io-experimental/balena-arduino-programmer/README.md

 The basic workflows is this:
  * Build your Arduino script(`sample.ino` on resin.io builders)
- * When the code lands on the device check if there is a difference between the new arduino code and previously pushed code (which is stored in `/data` to persist through resin updates)
+ * When the code lands on the device check if there is a difference between the new Arduino code and previously pushed code (which is stored in `/data` to persist through resin updates)
  * If there is a difference raise a flag to signal the uploading the built image to the Arduino.

 Let's have a look at some code.
-Ofcoarse the basis for all resin projects is a Dockerfile so lets start there.
+Of coarse the basis for all resin projects is a Dockerfile so lets start there.

 Firstly we need to install some native dependencies.
 ```